Former DUI Prosecutor Diana Aizman Providing Legal Analysis

 3. What is the difference between murder and manslaughter?

 With a second-degree murder charge, the prosecution has to show that you had implied malice or a conscious disregard to the life of another human being.
 For a manslaughter charge, the prosecution merely has to show negligence in your decisions.
 Manslaughter is a more common charge in DUI cases because it is easier to prove all of the required elements than second-degree murder.

 Police Mistakes – With a second-degree murder charge, police mistakes before, during, or after arrest can have a significant impact on the outcome of your conviction.
 If your attorney can show weaknesses in the prosecution’s case against you because of police error on your past or current charges, your attorney may be able to get your charges in the current case dismissed or reduced to a less severe charge than second-degree murder.

-With the state of California having some of nation’s harshest DUI laws with tough penalties, it is extremely important to consult a knowledgeable DUI lawyer in your local area.
 A conviction of a second-degree DUI “Watson murder” can have devastating and long-lasting effects on your life.
-This is no ordinary DUI charge, it is murder.
 The penalties jump from lesser DUI charges under the California Vehicle Code to penalties found in the California Penal Code.
-An attorney with significant experience in DUI charges can help you defend your case and attempt to get the charges reduced or dropped.
+An attorney with significant experience with these types of cases caan help you defend your case and attempt to get the charges reduced or dropped.